-AU.Th. - ODI
+A.U.Th. - (ID:

-8. INFORMATION ON THE NATIONAL HIGHER EDUCATION SYSTEM
+INFORMATION ON THE NATIONAL HIGHER EDUCATION SYSTEM 8.

-Pursuant to the Constitution (article 16, paragraph 5), Greek Tertiary Education in public and gratis.
-Furthermore, according to the legal framework, it is divided into: (a) the University sector (A, E.I.): Universities, Technical Universities, Fine Arts School, etc., and (b) the Technological sector (T, E.I.): Technological Education Institutions and the School of Podagagic and Technological
+Pursuant to the Constitution (article 16, paragraph 5), Greek Tertiary Education is public and gratis.
+Furthermore, according to the legal framework, it is divided into:

+(a) the University sector (A.E.I.): Universities, Technical Universities, Fine Arts School, etc., and (b) the Technological sector (T.E.I.): Technological Education Institutions and the School of Pedagogic and Technological reduction